How to Master the Art of Making the Perfect Cup of Coffee

 Grinding finer will extract more, but you can’t go far before it chokes the shot.

 Grinding coarser will extract less, but you can’t go far before there is not enough puck pressure and the shot runs too fast.
-However, changing the measured density changes every extraction variable.
+However, changing the recipe changes every extraction variable.
 It is a more effective adjustment that makes dialing in your coffee much quicker and easier.

 How to use this site

-You can use this site without a 100ml cylinder by starting with a default recipe and then using the Extract More or Extract Less buttons.
-But if you get a 100ml cylinder, empirically 68% of the time you will make a brilliant coffee on the first attempt.
-95% with up to one adjustment, and 99% with up to two adjustments.
+Method 2: With a 100ml cylinder and 0.1g scales.
+Making a great coffee is much quicker if you get a 100ml cylinder because 68% of the time, you will make a brilliant coffee on the first attempt — 95% with up to one adjustment and 98% with up to two adjustments.

 Step 1